-Any way the wind blows him in competitive Pokemon, I’m happy to be able to catch a wild Gengar once again.
-Also, thanks to being able to catch Ralts or Kirlia with Synchronize very early in the game, I’ll easily get a Timid nature one for when I need Gengar to sweep a certain gym or Team Star base.
-These are just my thoughts for now; hopefully, some exciting new builds of Gengar emerge in the early days of Scarlet and Violet competition.
+Any way the wind blows him in competitive Pokemon, I’m happy to be able to play with Gengar once again.
+These are just my thoughts for now; hopefully, some exciting new builds of Gengar emerge in further Pokemon Scarlet and Violet competition.

-How will you use Gengar in Scarlet and Violet?
+How would you use Gengar in Scarlet and Violet?

 Pokémon and All Respective Names are Trademark & © of Nintendo 1996-2023